danielbodnar/awesome-stars/README.md

 ## kotlin

+- [romsper/qa-automation-base](https://github.com/romsper/qa-automation-base) - There are basic projects for automation frameworks based on Kotlin/Java and TypeScript for the backend, frontend, and mobile.
 - [Ivy-Apps/ivy-wallet](https://github.com/Ivy-Apps/ivy-wallet) - Ivy Wallet is an open-source money manager app for android that you can either build or download from Google Play.
 - [dancancro/great-big-example-application](https://github.com/dancancro/great-big-example-application) - A full-stack example app built with JHipster, Spring Boot, Kotlin, Angular 4, ngrx, and Webpack
 - [kotest/kotest](https://github.com/kotest/kotest) - Powerful, elegant and flexible test framework for Kotlin with additional assertions, property testing and data driven testing